AspirinCode/ACE-Drug/README.md

 ### Exp.3 : Effect of the regularization techniques
 Deep neural networks promise to predict molecular properties when plentiful training samples are prepared.
 However, data-hungry problems always stand together with drug-related applications.
-We provide regularization techniques - l2-regularization, dropout and concrete dropout.
+We provide regularization techniques: L2-regularization, dropout and concrete dropout.
 The concrete dropout enables us to avoid manual searching of optimal dropout probabilities for each layer and determine it with optimization process.

 We show the following experimental results:
 * Comparison of performances on ML and MAP model estimations
 * Comparison of manual dropout searching and of using concrete dropout